-In previous studies on the Moodle LMS, Ikhsan used the UTAUT Model with the addition of an external variable, User Satisfaction (US) (Ikhsan, Prabowo, Yuniarty, et al., 2021).
+In previous studies on the Moodle LMS, Ikhsan used the UTAUT Model with the addition of an external variable, User Satisfaction (US) (Ikhsan, Prab 20 o, Yuniarty, et al., 2021).
 The US is a variable in the DeLone McLean Model.
 However, three variables, Information Quality (IQ), System Quality (SQ), and Service Quality (SeQ), were not tested.
-In another study, Alzahrani combined three variables from the UTAUT model, namely Social Influence (SI), Behavior Intention (BI), and Use Behavior (UB), with three variables from the DeLone McLean Model, namely Service Quality (SeQ), Information Quality (IQ), and User Satisfaction (US) (Alzahrani & Seth, 2021).
+In another study, Alzahrani combined three variables from the UTAUT model, namely Social Influence (SI), Behav211 Intention (BI), and Use Behavior (UB), with three variables from the DeLone McLean Model, namely Service Quality (SeQ), Information Qual 44 (IQ), and User Satisfaction (US) (Alzahrani & Seth, 2021).
 However, other variables were not tested: performance expectancy (PE), effort expectancy (EE), facilitating conditions (FC), and system quality (SQ).
-A similar study was conducted by Zhang, combining the UTAUT Model with the variables of Facilitating Conditions (FC), Social Influence (SI), Behavior Intention (BI), and Use Behavior (UB), and the DeLone McLean Model with the variables of Service Quality (SeQ), Information Quality (IQ) (Zhang et al., 2020).
+A similar study was conducted by Zhang, combining the UTAUT Model with the variables of Facilitating Conditions (FC), Social Influence (SI), Behavior Intention (BI), and Use Behavior (UB), and the DeLone McLean Model with the variables of Facilitating Conditions (FC), social Influence (SI), Behavior Intention (BI), and Use Behavior (UB), and the DeLone McLean Model with the variables of Servi 37 Quality (SeQ), Information Quality (IQ) (Zhang et al., 2020).
 In this study, no tests were conducted on the variables of Performance Expectancy (PE), Effort Expectancy (EE), System Quality (SQ), or User Satisfaction (US).
 So, there is a gap for more research on the combined theory of the UTAUT and Delone McLean models because it is essential to determine how students act when using the Moodle platform.
-However, research on the satisfaction factor of students using learning platforms in higher education has changed the way students learn by interacting virtually (A. H. Aldholay, Isaac, et al., 2018). for example, the leadership of lecturers in online teaching will determine the success of implementing online learning (A. Aldholay et al., 2020).
+However, research on the satisfaction factor of students using learning platforms in higher education has changed the way students learn by interacting virtually (A. H. Aldholay, Isaac, et al., 2018). for example, the leadership of lecters in online teaching will determine the success of implementing online learning (A. Aldholay et al., 2020).
 Previous studies on the study of technology acceptance in the use of online learning related to teaching and learning activities have been carried out, but the issue of portal quality affecting student satisfaction is also a concern (Abdallah & Abdallah, 2022; Hai & Nguyen, 2022; Merhi & Meisami, 2022) (Abdallah & Abdallah, 2022; Hai & Nguyen, 2022; Merhi & Meisami, 2022).
 The UTAUT model and the Delone McLean model are often used in studies of technology acceptance and successful technology adoption, so the investigators want to research proposals for leadership transformation as a mediator variable.

-LMS Moodle
+A. LMS Moodle

 An LMS (Learning Management System) is software that helps manage teaching and learning activities.
 Implementing LMS Moodle is a strategic move to promote student-teacher interaction in higher education (Zabolotniaia et al., 2020).
 The LMS assists in learning management and student-lecturer interaction (Buabeng-Andoh & Baah, 2020).
 The LMS Moodle allows students and instructors to communicate at any time and place (Ain et al., 2016).
 Universities must comprehend the reasons why students utilize mobile-LMS programs for online learning.
-Therefore, the concept of UTAUT encourages students to use mobile LMS for online learning.
+There are, the concept of UTAUT encourages students to use mobile LMS for online learning.
 Consequently, this study aims to identify and assess the factors influencing students' use of mobile LMS in online courses.
 This study's findings have substantial theoretical and practical implications for academics, students and professors at higher education institutions, and LMS Moodle developers.
 They are relevant to the research since they employ LMS to monitor and evaluate implementation progress.

-Unified Theory of Acceptance and Use of Technology (UTAUT)
+B. Unified Theory of Acceptance and Use of Technology (UTAUT)